 On the evening of the 7th, the transit group crossed over onto Bulgarian soil.
 Compasses pointed west, the group traversed across the Bulgarian forests for two full days with no more than a few one-hour breaks, reported the respondent.
 At approximately 9:00 a.m. on the 9th of May, the group reportedly arrived at the town of Lalkovo.
-Hiding between two hills in a nearby forest, the 14 men decided to rest.
-As the sun hit high noon, they were shaken by the voices of seven men in Bulgarian border police uniforms at the top of the hill.
+Hiding between two hills in a nearby forest, they decided to rest.
+As the sun hit high noon, recounted the respondent, they were shaken by the voices of seven men in uniforms resembling the Bulgarian border police at the top of the hill.
 The respondent described the men as “wearing sacramento green short sleeved shirts, sage green pants, and black boots.”
-Written on the backs of the uniforms was Border Police while on the right sleeve sat a Bulgarian flag (see Image 1).
-Of the seven uniformed men, three reportedly carried Russian pistols (see Image 2).
+Written on the backs of the uniforms was “Border Police” while on the right sleeve sat a Bulgarian flag, identified the respondent, and of the seven uniformed men, three reportedly carried firearms.
 Parked around 700 meters down the road from the point of apprehension, the respondent saw two black land rovers, displayed and verified by the respondent in Image 1.

-Approaching the group of 14 from the top of the hill, the uniformed men waved their guns while yelling at the POM (presumably in Bulgarian).
+Approaching the transit group from the top of the hill, the uniformed men waved their guns while yelling at the men (presumably in Bulgarian).
 The respondent then heard the men in uniform belt the word “stop” in English.
-Positioned in the front of the group, the respondent was subjected to a series of beatings by the men in uniform, reporting how “with all his force [the man in uniform] kicked me in the back with his knee.…and then kicked everyone else.”
-These initial beatings lasted around 10 minutes.
+Positioned in the front of the group, the respondent was then subjected to a series of beatings by the men in uniform, reporting how “with all his force [the man in uniform] kicked me in the back with his knee.…and then kicked everyone else.”
+These initial beatings reportedly lasted around 10 minutes.

-Image 4: Ural 375 6×6 Truck
+Image 2: Ural 375 6×6 Truck

 No food, water, or medical support was offered nor were translators provided during their pushback.
 No fingerprints were taken.